 Moving in day

-- Please notify your managing agent of your move in date as there may be access or parking restrictions, or permits required.
+- Notify your managing agent of your move in date as there may be access or parking restrictions, or permits required.

-- Please remove large volumes of rubbish (including packaging, boxes etc) as these should not go into normal bins.
+- Remove large volumes of rubbish (including packaging, boxes) as these should not go into normal bins.

-- Please don’t prop open lifts or main entrance doors, as it could damage them, and please use stairwells as much as possible.
+- Don’t prop open lifts or main entrance doors, as it could damage them, and please use stairwells as much as possible.

 After moving in